amywode/Text-Based-Adventure/README.md

   - grab (you flail wildly in the darkness, grabbing at air (you need to specify what it is you want to grab))

+- Implement simplified commands, for example:
+  - north = 'n'
+  - south = 's'
+  - look = 'l'
+  - use = 'u'
+*Some abilites hidden from help menu until the user has tried them at least once*

+- Map = yep